JannisKohle/DrumPadTrainer/README.md

 session is always between *MEDIUM* and *HARD* (same for WARMUP MODE).
 Like that the program always knows what you need to practice and you will get better faster.

+## How to install it:

+Right now the first version is just in development, so you need to wait until a release is there.
+This is what I think it might be like at the beginning:

+- clone the Repo

+- run setup.py ?

+- run run.py to open the app.

 ## The App: